dnstrach/Journal/README.md

 A tap gesture recognizer is added to this view to dismiss the keyboard when the user taps outside the text view.

 **UIEdgeInsets**<br>
-The text view’s edge insets add padding to its vertical scroll indicator insets to avoid text being typed behind the keyboard.
+The text view’s edge insets contain bottom padding to avoid text being typed behind the keyboard.

-**CGPoint**<br>
-The text view’s origin point is used to store its original position, so it will scroll up to the initial view when the keyboard hides.

 **UIButton**<br>
 The right navigation bar button is labeled with a system image that is coded programmatically with an @IBAction attribute.
 The button triggers a save action for the Journal object to be either saved or updated.<br><br>